jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 Exclusion
 (2) This section does not apply to the income of a public entertainer.
 Meaning of public entertainer
-(3) In this section, public entertainer includes—
-  (a) circus performers, dancers, lecturers, motion picture artists, musicians, radio artists, singers, television artists, and theatre artists; and
+(3) In this section and sections CW 22B and CW 22C, public entertainer includes— (a) circus performers, dancers, lecturers, motion picture artists, musicians, radio artists, singers, television artists, and theatre artists; and
   (b) athletes, boxers, wrestlers, and other professional sportspersons.